skip to log on skip to main content

 If a beneficiary’s marriage breaks down, is the testator (the person whose will it is) comfortable with a significant portion of the inheritance going to the ex-spouse?

-A testamentary discretionary trust or a bloodline trust offer advantages for some situations.
+A testamentary discretionary trust or a bloodline trust offers advantages for some situations.
 Such vehicles have a better level of protection against divorce or bankruptcy proceedings and can also be very tax efficient.
 But they must be carefully explained to beneficiaries and their spouses.

 An advanced care directive can guide family members and medical professionals on how and when to use emergency and other treatments that may prolong your life but not necessarily your quality of life in situations where you are unable to make decisions yourself.